educational

 4. Community Engagement

 A discount might bring someone through the door once, but a supportive, engaging in-store experience is what keeps them coming back.
-One more way to build true customer loyalty by offering consistent, meaningful value is by using both your online platforms and physical space to create a safe environment for your community.
+One more way to build true customer loyalty by offering consistent, meaningful value is by using your online platforms and physical space to create a judgement-free environment for your community.

 The new year is an ideal time to think outside the box and get creative with strategies like: